Noodles, drinks, world peace: that’s the mantra of Noodle Nirvana, a restaurant in Berea, Kentucky, which serves a mission alongside its dishes.

 They continue to find great success in their catering offerings, and in 2018, they expanded to create Hole and Corner donut shop, using the restaurant space in the mornings when they’re not making noodle bowls.
 Additionally, in 2019, one of Noodle Nirvana’s longtime employees, Wil Bayne, started a new delivery business called Wil’s Delivery that they contracted to offer noodle deliveries on Friday and Saturday nights.

 As a successful social entrepreneur, woman business owner, and so much more, Mae frequently speaks at events in and out of the state.
 You can often find the Berea College alumni supporting her alma mater by speaking at events like “Peanut Butter Gender,” the college’s business courses, and more.
 Listen to her March 2019 TedX Corbin talk titled “Noodles can change the world” here.

 Mae and Adam also partner to offer business consulting in topic areas like ‘Building a Socially-Conscious and Impactful Business’ and ‘Empowering Staff and Building a Mission-Driven Team.’
 In 2019, the Mountain Association was proud to sponsor Mae to attend the Social Enterprise Summit to exchange with other peers working in this world of social enterprise.

 The Mountain Association is also proud to have provided affordable financing and technical assistance to Noodle Nirvana during its first few years in business.

-To support Noodle Nirvana and Hole And Corner during COVID-19 and beyond, please visit their website or Facebook page to learn about their current sanitation practices, gift card options, catering/pick-up/delivery services and more.
+To support Noodle Nirvana and Hole & Corner (as well as their new restaurant Happy Jack’s) during COVID-19 and beyond, please visit their website or Facebook page to learn about their current sanitation practices, gift card options, catering/pick-up/delivery services and more.